 After doing research, I realized that it would take anywhere from three to six months to secure a job and working visa for Japan.
 I contacted all of the Large Japanese schools that hired from North America; Aeon, ECC, Nova, and GEOS.
 I arranged for an April interview with GEOS in Vancouver, BC.

 Opting not to return to school and being three months out of my interview, I decided to embark on a three-month cross-country road trip with my best friend that would begin in Jacksonville, Florida and conclude in Vancouver.
 After living out of a car and camping through the American South and along the West Coast for three months, we made it to Vancouver in the beginning of April.
 The interview took five days.
 I was hired and flew out of Vancouver two months later following one week of training and receiving my work visa.

-I had no apprehension about going to Japan and could barely conceal my excitement.
+I had no apprehension about going to and teaching English in Japan and could barely conceal my excitement.
 I couldn’t believe that I would actually get paid to live in another country and teach a language that I had no experience teaching.
 Homesickness never crossed my mind because I knew I would see my friends and family when I returned.
-Money was not a problem at the time either since I had nearly $5000 in savings to hold me over.
+Money was not a problem at the time either since I had nearly $5,000 in savings to hold me over.
 My biggest fear was missing my flight or having my visa denied upon entering Japan.